 You will be shown into the treatment room and asked to remove any outerwear, so you can be monitored throughout the treatment.
-It might be best to wear a t-shirt or thin long sleeved top under any cardigans or thick jumpers.
+It might be best to wear a t-shirt or thin, long sleeved top under any cardigans or thick jumpers.

 You will be asked to lie down on the bed and to try to relax.
-If you are particularly anxious your escorting nurse can come into the treatment room with you until you are asleep.
+If you are particularly anxious, your escort nurse can come into the treatment room with you until you are asleep.

-Sticky pads will be placed on your chest, a cuff around your arm and a small probe on your finger to monitor your breathing and heart rate throughout the treatment.
-This will be carried out by an anaesthetic assistant.
+ECG stickers will be placed on the inside of your arms, a cuff around the top of your arm and a small probe on your finger.
+This allows us to monitor your breathing, heart and blood pressure throughout the treatment.
 The ECT Nurse will clean your brow, temples and behind your ears with alcohol wipes before applying some EEG stickers to those areas.